apparebit/js-junction/packages/proact-dom/README.md

 # @grr/proact-dom

-> Proactive UI components and elements for server-side rendering
+> Proactive UI components and elements for server-side rendering.

 Proact provides UI components for server-side rendering.
 It is, of course, yet another React clone.
 However, its raison d’être is to explore the design and API